Epitech-Nantes-Tek3/A-equals-l-squared/CONTRIBUTING.md

 ## Coding Style

-For the coding style, there are some rules you need to follow:

-* Everybody working on the project with you must be able to understand on what you are working within minutes.
-If you can split a function in two, you must do it !
+Everybody working on the project with you must be able to understand on what you are working within minutes. </br>

-* To have the same code format, your code must respect the given Clang format.
+There are some rules you need to follow:

+### Node.Js Format

+* It is recommended to use a format provided by the `numso.prettier-standard-vscode` extension for VsCode.
+* Remember to disable the default formatter in VS or set the extension's formatter as the default.

+### Flutter Format

+* Flutter has its own formatting and linting system, so it is recommended to use Android Studio to benefit from this.
+Use the shortcut `Ctrl + Shift + Alt + L` on Linux and `Ctrl + Alt + L` on Windows to format your code.
+* Be aware that the VCS will also check for warnings in your code, so pay attention to the recommendations of the IDE.

+### Workflows

+* Currently, there is no VCS checking the format of JS code.
+It is up to you to maintain good formatting practices.
+* The format and integrity of your Flutter code are currently checked by the VCS.
+If there is a problem, the workflow will be rejected.

 ## Documentation

 We are very concerned to documentation, so anything that is not documented will result in the PR being denied.
 Please check the following rules:

-### NodeJS
+### Node.JS

 * We use JSDoc 3 for documentation, and in order to allow the proper deployment of the documentation, please respect the JSDoc format.
 If you have a doubt about the format, you can click [here](https://jsdoc.app/howto-commonjs-modules.html).
 * For automatically generating documentation for your functions, use the `crystal-spider.jsdoc-generator` extension for Visual Studio Code.
 Simply type `/**` and press enter to generate the documentation pattern.